natcap/invest.users-guide/source/stormwater.rst

 Input Guidance
 ==============

-Runoff Coefficients and Infiltration Ratios
+Runoff Coefficients and recharge Ratios
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Using reported data:** Runoff coefficients are commonly reported in studies of watersheds of various sizes and land use settings (urban to rural).
 In some cases, these studies may be available for the locations in which the Stormwater Retention model is to be applied, and reported runoff coefficients could be used directly in place of the default values.
 However, if these are not specified by land use in available studies, then they will be difficult to implement in the model, and default or best-guess estimates of runoff coefficients may have to be used.
 The model output could then be checked against the reported values as a calibration step.
 If runoff coefficients are known as a function of LULC type but not per hydrologic soil group (HSG), as may often be the case, then specify the same :math:`RC` value for each HSG within a given LULC type (i.e., `RC_A`, `RC_B`, `RC_C`, and `RC_D` will all have the same value in one row of the biophysical table).
 Do NOT leave any blanks in the biophysical table or remove required columns (:math:`lucode`, :math:`RC_x`, :math:`IR_x`).